debarshibasak/awesome-paas/README.md

 # Awesome PaaS
-A curated list of PaaS and tools to emulate PaaS on cloud providers.
+A curated list of PaaS, developer platforms tools to emulate PaaS on cloud, Cloud IDEs and ADNs.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

 ### Contributions